Vernonia

 Vernonia is a genus of about 350 species of forbs and shrubs in the family Asteraceae.
 Some species of this genus are known as ironweeds.
 Some species are edible and of economic value.
 They are known for having intense purple flowers.
 There have been numerous distinct subgenera and subsections named in this genus, and some botanists have divided the genus into several distinct genera.
 For instance, the Flora of North America recognizes only about twenty species in Vernonia sensu stricto, seventeen of which are in North America north of Mexico, with the others being found in South America.

 Taxonomy

 The genus was circumscribed by Johann Christian Daniel von Schreber in Gen. Pl. ed.
 8[a]. vol.2 on page 541 in 1791.

-The genus name of Vernonia is in honour of William Vernon (1666/67 - ca.1711), who was an English plant collector, (bryologist) and entomologist from Cambridge University, who collected in Maryland, USA in 1698.
+The genus name of Vernonia is in honour of William Vernon (1666/67 – c.
+1711), who was an English plant collector, (bryologist) and entomologist from Cambridge University, who collected in Maryland, USA in 1698.